Are you a weekend warrior dealing with post-workout tension?

 If you want to add essential oils for scent and extra benefits, do so when the base is slightly cooled.
 High heat damages the delicate properties of essential oils.

-- Lavender: Known for its calming and soothing properties.
+- Lavender: Widely appreciated for its calming scent and skin-soothing properties.

 Do not move the containers while the salve is cooling to prevent cracks or uneven surfaces from forming.